 33. Become An Uber/Lyft Driver

 Do you have a car and some time to kill?
 Consider becoming a driver for Uber or Lyft.
 This is extremely helpful if you live in a bigger city with airports, a lot of bars, etc. The summer is the perfect time to start using these services to make some extra cash.
-Often these services even have sign-on bonuses which allow you to make some extra money just for being a driver.
+Often these services even have sign-on bonuses that allow you to make some extra money just for being a driver.

 34. Work With Postmates, Instacart, or Uber Eats

 If you want to be a driver who is a little more involved, consider driving for a delivery service like Postmates, Instacart, or Uber Eats.
-These services are like Uber/Lyft, but they require you to pick up food and other miscellaneous items to for delivery to random people across your city.
+These services are like Uber/Lyft, but they require you to pick up food and other miscellaneous items for delivery to random people across your city.
 The positive thing, though, is that you don't have to have random people in your car, just random food.

 35. Babysit Area Children

 Do you like children?
 Why not babysit them?
 Babysitting is probably the oldest college side hustle in the book, but it can make some pretty decent money (especially if you love kids or you are an elementary education major.)

 36. Help Businesses Work The Floor At Trade Shows

 Working trade shows can be exhausting and businesses often need help to man their booths.
 If you have any area trade shows, see if they need some helping hands to run the show (or if they know of specific businesses who do.)
 Likely the business owners will be grateful for your help during such a busy time when they have a million things to keep their eyes on.

 With the onslaught of self-publishing, writing and publishing an ebook has become easier than ever.
 You don't need a publisher on your side anymore, all you need is sheer will and a lot of late nights drinking coffee and writing.
 You may not be able to finish your ebook over the course of a few months, but you can get a nice running start by putting pen to paper this summer.